Choosing Fashion Fabrics for Portfolio Design Collections

 This group includes rayons and cottons, lightweight for summer. including an EnglishWax print at the bottom of the board.
 I like these kinds of rhythmic, geometric patterns and African prints, bold yet neutral at the same time:

-This selection below also includes African print, plus a double sided leather featuring a leopard print on both sides which adds to the design possiblities!
+The next selection below also includes African print, plus a double sided leather featuring a leopard print on one side which adds to the design possiblities!
 I’ll include some of my sketches below that.

 quick gouache sketches using the fabric :

-Another fabric concept group using leather, African prints, wax prints, bazin, lurex weave, metallic embossed cotton woven and metallic printed nylon lycra…..: (illustration below the swatch board)
+Another fashion fabric concept group using leather, African prints, wax prints, bazin, lurex weave, metallic embossed cotton woven and metallic printed nylon lycra…..: (illustration below the swatch board)

 rendering prints